blaenk/site/input/notes/react.markdown

 # DOM

 React maintains a fast in-memory DOM representation known as the virtual DOM.
-The `render` method returns a description of the DOM which can then be diffed with the virtual DOM to compute the fastest way to update the browser DOM to reflect any changes.
+The `render` method returns a description of the DOM which can then be diff'ed with the virtual DOM to compute the fastest way to update the browser DOM to reflect any changes.

 Sometimes it may be necessary to interact directly with the DOM, either to interoperate with third-party libraries or to perform non-reactive changes such as setting focus, which can't easily be inferred via React's data flow (props and state).